rollbar/rollbar-react-native/README.md

 You also need to ensure the static library is linked with your app in the generated workspace like all other Cocoapods dependencies.

-### Without Cocoapods

-You will need to open your xcodeproj in XCode and follow these instructions: https://github.com/rollbar/rollbar-ios#without-cocoapods to integrate the rollbar-ios Framework with your project.

 ## Configuration